Terms and Conditions

 Instrument hire is available; pupils may borrow an instrument for up to five years, subject to availability and at a modest termly charge of £20 as of January 2020.

 It is important that all instruments brought into school should be insured by parents, including instruments on hire from the school or outside organisation.
 This can usually be done under the ‘all risks’ section of a general household insurance policy.
+All instruments should also have a label (eg. luggage label) attached to ensure students can quickly locate their instrument in amongst others and it can easily be returned back to the owner if it gets left/forgotten somewhere.

 >LOST OR DAMAGED INSTRUMENTS: